SAP/sap-btp-service-operator/README.md

 Refer to [Go Templates](https://pkg.go.dev/text/template) for more details.

-*Note:<br> if secretTemplate is used, the secretKey and secretRootKey attributes are ignored if provided.*
+*Note:<br> If secretTemplate is used, the secretKey and secretRootKey attributes are ignored if provided.*

 `ServiceBinding`